Our Divisions →

 You can purchase varieties as plug spawn or sawdust spawn.
 All can be refrigerated until you are ready to start growing.
 Detailed instructions will be sent with your order and can be downloaded here as a pdf.
 We also have a comprehensive FAQ section below that will get you off to a good start.
 If you’re a beginner, consider starting out with a kit.

 Plug Spawn are small wooden dowels colonized by mushroom mycelium.
 50 plugs will inoculate a single 4' long, 4" diameter log.
 Drill 5/16" or 8.5mm holes into your log, hammer in the plugs and seal the holes with wax.
 Plugs are an excellent choice for beginners.
-Plugs come in batches of 100 or 500, as well as in our Mushroom Kits.
+Available in batches of 100 or 500, as well as in our Plug Kits.

 Sawdust Spawn is hardwood sawdust colonized by mushroom mycelium.
 Each bag contains 5½ lbs of inoculated hardwood sawdust, enough for about 25 logs.
 Drill 7/16" or 12mm holes in your logs, pack the sawdust using an inoculation tool and seal with wax.
-Can also be grown on hardwood sawdust in your garden paths.
 Good for commercial mushroom growers.
 Note: Only Wine Cap can be grown on hardwood sawdust in garden beds.
 All other types must be grown on logs.

 The varieties we list will fruit best on hardwood logs or sawdust.
 Recommended log species are listed below.